VC-Daniel/nd940-c3-advanced-android-programming-project-starter/README.md

 # LoadApp
 LoadApp is an app that demonstrates downloading a file from Internet and displaying a progress indicator as the file is being downloaded.
 When the user touches the custom-built button it animates a loading bar across the width of the button in addition to a circular progress animation.
 The text of the button also changes dynamically as the state of the download changes.

 This app also demonstrates posting notifications.
-A notification is sent once the selected download is complete.
-When a user clicks on a notification the user is taken to a detail fragment and the notification is dismissed automatically.
+A notification is posted when the selected file is downloaded.
+If the user selects a notification they are presented with a detail fragment and the notification is dismissed automatically.
 In the detail fragment the status of the download is displayed.

 [The final look of the app](https://gph.is/g/Zywmnre)

-## Getting Started

-Instructions for how to get a copy of the project running on your local machine.

 ### Dependencies